HTV04/funkin-rewritten/README.md

 * And more to come!

-Check it out on GameBanana: https://gamebanana.com/mods/55620 Join the Discord server: https://discord.gg/tQGzN2Wu48
+Check it out on GameBanana: https://gamebanana.com/mods/55620 Join the Discord server for updates: https://discord.gg/tQGzN2Wu48

 # Controls
 If you are using a controller, a controller with an Xbox button layout is recommended.
 Controller buttons will be remappable in a future update.